wennan-er/CS-notes/Database System/DataBase Management Syatem Architecture.md

 * Clock:
   - [x] clock hand - point to next page to consider.
   - [x] Ref bit: represent recently referenced pages.

-  * iterate through frames within the table, skipping pinned pages and wrapping around to frame 0 upon reaching the end, until the first unpinned frame with ref bit = 0 is found.
+  * Iterate through frames within the table, skipping pinned pages and wrapping around to frame 0 upon reaching the end, until the first unpinned frame with ref bit = 0 is found.
-  * during each iteration, if the current frame’s ref bit = 1, decrement the ref bit to 0 and move the clock hand to the next frame.
+  * During each iteration, if the current frame’s ref bit = 1, decrement the ref bit to 0 and move the clock hand to the next frame.
-  * upon reaching a frame with ref bit = 0, evict the existing page, read in the new page, set the frame’s ref bit to 1, and move the clock hand to the next frame.
+  * Upon reaching a frame with ref bit = 0, evict the existing page, read in the new page, set the frame’s ref bit to 1, and move the clock hand to the next frame.

 * Most-recently-used(MRU)